Reference Organiser keeps track of technical papers and your reviews/notes on them.

 Basic search is on a logical OR basis except for the year range.
 Keywords can be quoted with spaces.
 Results are unordered.
 Results from the last search are available as a filter in the main window.

-The idea of the simple format means that the reviews can easily be reformatted and imported into other software.
+Using a simple format means that the reviews can easily be reformatted and imported into other software.

 Source code is on github